Huntsville Bankruptcy Lawyers & Bankruptcy Attorneys

 $850 Chapter 7 Bankruptcy

 If you are swamped with debt and needing some relief, then call one of our Huntsville bankruptcy lawyers for a consultation in person or over the phone.
 Our Huntsville bankruptcy attorneys are currently charging $850 for most Chapter 7 bankruptcy filings in Madison County and the surrounding areas.
 There is also a filing fee of $335.00 that the Bankruptcy Court charges when the case is filed.
 Additionally, there is a small fee for pulling your credit report (usually around $30), and there are two courses (a debt management and a credit counseling course) that you must complete.
-The combined cost for both courses are around $45 and each one usually takes about an hour to do online.
+The courses usually take about an hour each to do online.

 Bankruptcy Lawyers in Huntsville

 When you call our Huntsville bankruptcy lawyer we can discuss your financial situation and determine if filing bankruptcy is right for you.
-Our bankruptcy attorney can provide a consultation with you over the phone or in our Huntsville office on Memorial Parkway.
+Our bankruptcy attorney can provide a consultation with you over the phone or in our Huntsville office.
 If you are considering a bankruptcy in Madison County, Alabama then give us a call today.

 The United States Bankruptcy Courts are there to provide debt relief for individuals that have overwhelming debts they cannot get out from under.
 Chapter 7 bankruptcy allows you to completely eliminate your unsecured debts such as credit cards, and medical bills in a very quick amount of time, usually about three months from the filing date.
 These debts are called unsecured debts since there is no property securing them.
 Although most unsecured debts can be discharged in a Chapter 7 bankruptcy, certain types are not dischargeable such as student loans and some tax debts.